•

 Regular brushing helps prevent knots and keeps their fur looking its best.
 If your Coonie’s hair feels extra prone to mats, try different combs and brushes till you find the one that's perfect for your Coonie's coat texture - it made all the difference for Leo!

 These stunning felines come in a wide variety of colors and patterns.
-Common patterns include classic, mackerel, and ticked tabby, as well as solid, tortoiseshell, smoke, and shaded.
+Common patterns and markings include classic, mackerel, and ticked tabby, as well as solid, tortoiseshell, smoke, and shaded.

 Colors range from black, white, blue, red, and cream to more unique shades like silver or calico.